The softest rasgullas ever!

-3. Add some more lemon juice and stir till milk curdles.
+3. Add some more lemon juice and stir till the milk curdles.
 (You will see milk splitting)

-5. Pour a cup of water and rinse the paneer as it has a strong flavour of lemon juice.
-We don’t need this flavour for the rasgullas.
+5. Pour a cup of water and rinse the paneer as it has a strong flavor of lemon juice.
+We don’t need this flavor for the rasgullas.

 6. Make sure you squeeze off the excess water.

-7. Hang the cheese for 30-45 minutes, till the water has squeezed off the paneer completelly/
+7. Hang the cheese for 30-45 minutes, till the water has squeezed off the paneer completely/

 8. After 30- 45 minutes, start to knead the paneer.
 You gotta knead it nice and proper, just the way you would knead flour for chapati or puris.
 This is a very important step so you have to knead this to make a nice and smooth dough.